-The hyperparameters for the policies and encoders architectures were determined using the Optuna Search framework \cite{optuna_2019}.
+The hyperparameters for the policies and autoencoder architectures were determined using the Optuna Search framework \cite{optuna_2019}.
 The policy optimization process was carried out on the State \gls{RL} agent, and the best-found hyperparameters were also applied to the other agents.
-However, the learning rate $(\alpha)$, and clip range $(\epsilon)$, were optimized from the beginning in all approaches since these parameters are highly sensitive to the dimension of the representation, ensuring fair comparisons across the methods.
-The hyperparameter settings for PPO can be found in tables \ref{table:hyperparameters_details_individual} and \ref{table:hyperparameters_details_shared}.
+However, the learning rate $(\alpha)$ and clip range $(\epsilon)$ were optimized from the beginning in all approaches since these parameters are highly sensitive to the dimension of the representation, ensuring fair comparisons across the methods.
+The hyperparameter settings for PPO can be found in Tables \ref{table:hyperparameters_details_individual} and \ref{table:hyperparameters_details_shared}.

-During training, the agents' actions and states are scaled to fall within the range of $[-1, 1]$ for stability purposes.
+The agents' actions and states are scaled to fall within the range of $[-1, 1]$ for stable training of the policy.
 The maximum task-space velocities are also set to $0.035 m/sec$, and the configured control cycle is $20Hz$.
 For the non-learning baseline, we intentionally remove the acceleration and jerk constraints to ensure a fair alignment with the \gls{RL} definitions.
-To force the robotic manipulator to perform planar movements and maintain a consistent pose across its uncontrolled DoFs (4 in total), a Proportional (P)-controller is utilized.
+In total, the complete 6-\gls{DoF} Twist vector of the robot end effector is controlled, and only the two planar velocities are commanded as $a_t$ by the trained agents.
+Hence, to force the robotic manipulator to perform planar movements and maintain a consistent pose across its uncontrolled \gls{DoF} (4 in total), a Proportional (P)-controller is utilized.
 The gains are $0.5$, and $1.5$ for the positional and rotational errors, respectively.
 The same P-controller is employed across all different approaches.

-The episode duration is uniform and set to $400$ time steps, and the \gls{RL} agents were trained for a total of $1.5$ million time steps.
-The reward weights $w_x$ and $w_z$ are both set to a value of $1.0$, and the collision term $r_c$ to a value of $-100$.
-The joint limits are set to -$10^{\circ}$ from the physical limits.
-We finally train on 16 environments in parallel, and for evaluation, $50$ random box positions were selected to assess the $30$ saved model checkpoints.
+The episode duration is uniform and set to $400$ timesteps, and the \gls{RL} agents were trained for a total of $1.5$ million timesteps.
+The reward weights $w_x$ and $w_y$ are both set to a value of $1.0$ and the collision term $r_c$ to a value of $-100$.
+The joint limits are set to $-10^{\circ}$ from the physical limits.
+We finally trained on 16 environments in parallel, and for evaluation, $50$ random object positions were selected to assess the $30$ saved model checkpoints.